Gibson Les Paul: Billy Gibbons

 Billy Gibbons of ZZ Top has a signature model, featuring his signature Seymour Duncan pickup set, based on his "Pearly Gates" 1959 Les Paul Standard.

 Eric Clapton

 Clapton played a 1960 Standard as a member of John Mayall & the Bluesbreakers as well as in the early days of Cream.
 The guitar was said to have been stolen while Clapton was preparing for the first Cream tour in 1966, following the recording of Fresh Cream, and was long considered an iconic instrument by Clapton's fans.
 Gibson announced production of the Clapton 1960 Standard, also nicknamed the "Beano Burst", in 2010.
 Gibson says the instrument "accurately represents what Eric Clapton personally feels his 1960 Les Paul should be", with Clapton consulting on the design of the guitar.
 Production is limited but all feature period-correct hardware, two Gibson reproduction PAF humbucking pickups, and subtly figured "antiquity burst" maple tops.

 Mark Knopfler

-Mark Knopfler has a signature model of his 1958 Les Paul Standard.
+Mark Knopfler of Dire Straits played a 1958 Les Paul on tracks such as "Money for Nothing", having used it both in the studio and live on stage.
+In 2016, Gibson released a signature model of his 1958 Les Paul Standard.